 In the Workplace

-To help prevent workplace exposure to acute respiratory illnesses, including COVID-19 and influenza, employers should actively encourage (through generous leave policies) employees with fever (≥ 38°C [100.4°F] for the general population and ≥ 37.8°C [100°F] for health care workers) using an oral thermometer, signs of fever, or symptoms of respiratory illness to remain at home, to observe hand hygiene and social distancing if possible, and to avoid sharing household items.
+To help prevent workplace exposure to acute respiratory illnesses, including COVID-19 and influenza, employers should actively encourage (through generous leave policies) employees with fever (38°C [100.4°F] or higher for the general population and 37.8°C [100°F] or higher for health care workers) using an oral thermometer, signs of fever, or symptoms of respiratory illness to remain at home, to observe hand hygiene and social distancing if possible, and to avoid sharing household items.
 Employees who become ill at work should be immediately isolated from other employees, sent home, and tested for influenza and COVID-19.
 Employee education on the aforementioned measures should be aggressive.
 Worksite hygiene measures and worksite disinfection should be active and continuous.
 Employees that are at higher risk of poor outcome from COVID-19 (e.g., those that are older or with underlying medical conditions) should self-identify to the employer so that steps can be taken to reduce their risk of exposure; options include working from home or performing duties that minimize contact with others.

 Employees with symptoms, including health care workers, with confirmed or suspected COVID-19 should not return to work until they are free of fever for at least 24 hours without the use of fever-reducing medications and other symptoms have improved and at least 10 days have passed since symptom onset (up to 20 days for persons with severe to critical illness or a severely weakened immune system).
-Symptomatic persons with suspected or confirmed influenza may return to work once they are free of fever for ≥ 24 hours without the use of fever-reducing medications; those who never developed a fever may return to work 5 days after symptom onset.
+Symptomatic persons with suspected or confirmed influenza may return to work once they are free of fever for 24 hours or more without the use of fever-reducing medications; those who never developed a fever may return to work 5 days after symptom onset.
 Symptom-free persons (never had symptoms) with a positive test may return to work if more than 10 days have passed from the date of the positive test and they have remained symptom free.

 Persons in critical infrastructure sectors may continue to work (at the discretion of state and local health authorities) following potential exposure to SARS-CoV-2 as long as they remain symptom free and certain additional precautions recommended by US CDC are implemented by the employer.
 However, this option should be used as a last resort and only in limited circumstances, such as when cessation of the facility operation may cause serious harm or danger to public health or safety.